Gabriel-Marino/freeCodeCamp/javascript algorithms and data structures/03 - regular-expressions/README.md

-## Regular Expressions usually "regex" or "regexp" are patterns that helps in find, match and replace text in a string.
-Are very powerful, but can be easily confunsig.
+## Regular Expressions usually "regex" or "regexp" are patterns that help in finding, matching and replacing text in a string.
+Are very powerful, but can be easily confusing.

 ```JavaScript
 /**